Quarter of a million welcomes to Bodnant Garden

 Staff and volunteers downed tools for cake and bubbly to mark the occasion.
-William Greenwood, Bodnant Garden property manager, says: ““Wow, I can’t believe it.
+William Greenwood, Bodnant Garden property manager, said: ““Wow, I can’t believe it.
 A quarter of a million visitors – and counting – in a single year.
-We’ve said ‘Hello’ and ‘Bore da’ 250,000 times!
+We’ve said ‘Hello’ and ‘Bore da’ 250,000 times!”

 Bodnant, a Grade I listed garden world-renowned for its historic plant collection, has been developed since 1874 by the Pochin-McLaren family, in conjunction with the National Trust since 1949.
 Visitor numbers have been rising steadily since 2013 with a series of major garden renovation projects and the opening of new areas.